 Wonderful Lentil And Bacon Soup Recipe

-I love getting tried and tested recipes from busy people who know about cooking for families, because you know the recipe will be good!
-And I love new soup recipes with a combination of flavours that I haven’t yet tried.
-This lentil and bacon soup is just delicious!
+Tried and tested recipes from busy people who know about cooking for families, will always be good!
+Especially when a new soup recipe has a combination of flavours that I haven’t yet tried.

-I am a big fan of lentil recipes.
-Lentils are low cost, nutritious and adaptable in many recipes.
+As a big fan of lentil recipes, I was excited about this one.
+Low cost and nutritious, lentils are adaptable in many recipes.
 Malaika kindly responded to my Twitter request for lovely lentil recipes as I have put together a collection of lentil recipes in an EBook.
-I would still love to get more recipes – lentil recipes or other easy and low cost meal ideas.

 Lentils are such a great food – for stews, bakes and soups like this wonderful lentil and bacon soup